Hardik Pandya Notes × Talks × Work with me

 Thing about Duolingo

-The greatest trick Duolingo ever pulled was convincing the world it was a language learning app.
-Behind the gamified lessons and friendly notifications lies a more fascinating truth: a carefully engineered social experiment that has little to do with language acquisition.
+The greatest trick Duolingo has pulled is convincing the world that it’s a language learning app.
+But behind the gamified lessons and friendly notifications lies a more fascinating revaltion: a carefully engineered social experiment that has little to do with a comprehensive acquisition of a new language.

-Here’s the reality: Duolingo isn’t actually solving for language acquisition at all.
-What they’ve built is far more interesting – an elaborate social mechanism that taps into our fundamental need to feel accomplished without the burden of actual accomplishment.
+Duolingo isn’t really solving for language acquisition at all.
+What they’ve built is far more interesting – an elaborate social mechanism that taps into our fundamental need to feel accomplished without the burden (or effort) of actual accomplishment.

 The Streak currency